IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 1. The application will bind to the service "myblockchain" and grab the peer data from VCAP_SERVICES.
 Code for this is in app.js line 209ish

 #Deeper Dive
-Hopefully you have succesfully traded a marble or two between users.
+Hopefully you have successfully traded a marble or two between users.
 Lets look at how this was done by starting at the chaincode.

 __set_user()__